NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: System Model and Problem Formulation

 \subsection{CSI Feedback in Near-Field}

-Given the increased complexity of near-field CSI matrices, efficient feedback mechanisms become critical in FDD systems.
-Accurate precoding and beamforming at the BS require that the UE first estimates the CSI matrix \(\mathbf{H}\) using pilot signals and then feeds back a compressed version of it.
+Given the increased complexity of near-field CSI matrices, efficient feedback mechanisms are critical in FDD systems.
+Accurate precoding and beamforming at the BS require the UE to first estimate the CSI matrix \(\mathbf{H}\) using pilot signals and then feed back a compressed version.
 To focus on the feedback mechanism, we assume that the CSI is perfectly acquired via pilot-based estimation.

 To address the complexity of near-field CSI compression, deep learning-based approaches have emerged as a promising solution.
-These schemes typically employ an end-to-end learning framework, where an encoder $\mathcal{E}(\cdot)$ and a decoder $\mathcal{D}(\cdot)$ are jointly optimized to minimize reconstruction error while satisfying compression constraints.
-In this framework, the CSI matrix is decomposed into its real and imaginary components and concatenated to form a two-channel real-valued matrix \(\mathbf{H}_{\text{in}}\) of size $L = 2N_2N_1$ with all elements normalized to the range \([0, 1]\).
-The encoder compresses \(\mathbf{H}_{\text{in}}\) into a \(K\)-dimensional feedback codeword \(\mathbf{s}\)
+These schemes typically employ an end-to-end learning framework, where an encoder $\mathcal{E}(\cdot)$ and a decoder $\mathcal{D}(\cdot)$ are jointly optimized to minimize reconstruction error under compression constraints.
+In this framework, the CSI matrix is decomposed into its real and imaginary components and concatenated to form a two-channel real-valued matrix \(\mathbf{H}_{\text{in}}\) of size $L = 2N_2N_1$ with all elements normalized to the range \([0,\, 1]\).
+The encoder compresses $\mathbf{H}_{\text{in}}$ into a $K$-dimensional feedback codeword $\mathbf{s}$